Blog

 To improve operational efficiency in healthcare, accurate CDI is necessary.
 Increased documentation demands in the electronic health record (EHR) industry have resulted in more erroneous manual processing of low-quality redundant data.
 With physicians spending more time looking at screens rather than with patients, more than 40% of healthcare providers are experiencing burnout and depression.

+AI-enabled clinical documentation improvement software helps address these challenges by improving documentation workflows and reducing manual administrative tasks.
 With the help of AI- and clinical NLP-assisted CDI, hospitals can:

 • Improve legacy CDI to avoid revenue loss.